What to do before you cancel Sky broadband

 PO Box 43,

-Include your full name, and home telephone number, as well as any account details you have.
-You will only get a response to the billing address that's registered with Sky, so keep that in mind.
-Additionally, Sky will not be able to cancel your services until they've confirmed that you're a registered account holder.
-This means that Sky will need to call you to confirm and process the request.
+Make sure to include your full name, and home telephone number, as well as any account details you have.
+You'll only get a response to the billing address that's registered with Sky, so keep that in mind.
+Sky won't be able to cancel your services until they've confirmed that you're a registered account holder.
+This means Sky will need to call you to confirm and begin the cancellation process.

 Sky also offers email and live chat functions for people who want to get in touch.
 For full contact information for Sky, please see our Sky Broadband customer service and complaints page.

-If you order a managed installation for your new service, then you can provide Sky with the date that you're getting your new broadband installed, so that they can cancel your other service as close to that time as possible.
+If you order a managed installation for your new service, then you can provide Sky with the date that you're getting your new broadband installed, it can then cancel your other service as close to that time as possible.

 Cancelling Sky if you’re still in contract

-The process of cancelling Sky inside the contract period is very similar to the one outlined above.
-The only difference is that you may be required to pay an early termination charge.
+The process of cancelling Sky inside the contract period is just about the same.
+The only difference is that you may have to pay an early termination charge.
 Sky will contact you to let you know how much your fees will cost.

 Sky broadband early cancellation fees

-Sky requests that all customers considering the cancellation of their broadband services contact them by phone at least 14 days before the cancellation needs to take place.
+Sky requests that all customers get in contact at least 14 days before the cancellation needs to take place.

 Do I need to return my Sky Wi-Fi router or Sky TV box?